NickvisionApps/libnick/docs/notifications.md

   ```
     - Constructs a NotifyIcon.
     - Accepts: The `HWND` handle for the main application window, hwnd, the context menu model for the icon, contextMenu, and whether or not to hide the icon by default, hidden.
-    - Throws: std::logic_error if Aura::init() was not called yet.
     - Throws: std::runtime_error if unable to create the NotifyIcon.
 - ```cpp
   ~NotifyIcon()